 Remember, restaurant marketing is not just about bringing customers in—it’s about bringing them back.
-Have a plan to leverage your competitive advantage with your target market with modern, creative marketing strategies, and investors will be impressed.
+Have a plan to leverage your competitive advantage with your target market with modern, creative marketing tools and strategies, and investors will be impressed.

 Mistake #6: Guesstimating sales and costs

 Nothing drives investors crazier than seeing numbers that don’t make sense.
 If you simply write that you will do $1 million in sales for your first year, readers will want to know why.

 Investors will want to know your financial forecast, your profit margins, your labor expenses, your fixed and variable costs, and so on.
 Without a clear layout of expected cash flow, investors won’t be thrilled to throw cash your way.